opencollab/arpack-ng/README.md

 ## Using arpack-ng from your own codebase

-The *.pc and *.cmake files provided by `arpack-ng` are only pointing to arpack libraries.
+The `*.pc` and `*.cmake` files provided by `arpack-ng` are only pointing to arpack libraries.
 If you need other libraries (like MPI), you must add them alongside arpack (see CMake example below).

+Typically, if you need

+- ARPACK: at compile/link time, you'll need to provide BLAS and LAPACK.

+- ARPACK with eigen support (arpackSolver): at compile/link time, you'll need to provide BLAS, LAPACK and Eigen.

+- PARPACK: at compile/link time, you'll need to provide BLAS, LAPACK and MPI.

 Examples are provided in `tstCMakeInstall.sh` and `tstAutotoolsInstall.sh` generated after running cmake/configure.

 ### With autotools